seed4j/seed4j/documentation/style.md

 ## Style guide

-You can find the [JHipster style guide][jhipster-style-guide] on Figma, please use this reference to help you create new style.
+You can find the [JHipster style guide][jhipster-style-guide] on Figma, please use this reference to help you create a new style.

 ## Pattern Library